Augmented Centrifugal Turbojet (1996-1998)

 Michael Fuchs Kerosene Centrifugal Turbojet

-These two relatively simple turbocharger derived turbojets were the first two successful turbine engines that I designee and built.
-They both ran relatively well.
-At the time, the idea to making a turbojet from a turbocharger core was totally new and unique.
-I learned a lot from the development of these two engines.
+These two simple turbocharger derived turbojets were the first two successful turbine engines that I designed and built.
+At the time, the idea of making a turbojet from a turbocharger core was new and unique, and both engines ran relatively well.
 Both engines were small and produced only about 10-15 lbs of thrust.

 Michael Fuchs Early Developmental Turbojets (1)